axel-bernal/CraiG/README.md

 ### Learning Gene Models
 The configuration file CONFIG_FILE, defined in the previous section, contains all the information needed to start the learning process.
 FASTA_FILE_FOR_VALIDATION_SET and  FASTA_FILE_FOR_TRAINING_SET are the file names of the input sequence files for training and validation respectively, they should be in fasta format.
 The files TAGS_FOR_VALIDATION_SET and TAGS_FOR_TRAINING_SET contain the Tag labelings which should be provided for each input sequence.
 These latter tag files can be computed from *gff3 or *gtf input annotation files by using a sequence of perl scripts provided in the $CRAIG_HOME/perl/bin.
 This sequence is performed automatically using the craigPreprocess.py script

-   For more information related to this point one can refer to craigTrain's API obtained by executing craigTrain -h and/or section 4 in which a pipeline for improving annotation on whole genomes is described in detail.
+   For more information related to this point one can refer to craigTrain's API obtained by executing craigTrain -h.

 ### Predicting Gene Structures
 Executing craigPredict -h will display a detailed help on how to run the command.
 The main requirement is to have a trained gene model ready.